-A growing body of research has looked at people who face adversities in childhood yet somehow grow up without serious problems or illnesses.
+A growing body of research has looked at people who face adversities in childhood yet somehow grow up without serious problems or illnesses, they become resilient children.
 A number of factors seem to help those children thrive, but many researchers say one factor stands out as the best possible protection against poor health: the presence of a consistent, caring relationship early in life.

 Researchers suspect that childhood stress essentially embeds in immune cells, prompting long-lasting changes to how genes are expressed and causing the body to go into a chronic inflammatory state.
 That is increased by hormonal effects that make it harder for people to regulate their emotions, increasing the likelihood that, as adults, they’ll find themselves in stressful situations and engage in unhealthy behaviors.

 Reverse the trend

 There are factors that can help reverse these trends and bring about resilient children .
 A 2011 study found that among adults who grew up in poverty, those who experienced high levels of maternal care as children had lower systemic inflammation and reduced immune response to challenges.
 They suggested that having that kind of relationship may actually biologically protect people from health consequences, including depression, later in life.

 Dr. Hays-Grudo, a George Kaiser Family Foundation Chair in Community Medicine at the University of Oklahoma’s School of Community Medicine in Tulsa has conducted research on social determinants of health.
 “When children feel safe, especially in the first three or four years of life, they learn that they can trust their environment,” she said in an interview.
 “They learn from their parents that they can trust other people, and they see the world as a safe and welcoming place where they can learn.
 Part of what they learn is to self-regulate, to not panic.”